RylanSchaeffer/rylanschaeffer.github.io/content/learning/probabilistic_graphical_models/expectation_maximization.md

 $$\DeclareMathOperator*{\argmax}{argmax}$$
 $$\DeclareMathOperator{\defeq}{\stackrel{def}{=}}$$

-Previously, we assumed that all variables were observed.
-Now we consider the presence of latent (unobserved) variables.
+Previously, we assumed that all variables were observed and the graph was known.
+Now we consider the presence of latent (unobserved) variables while the graph remains known.
 The presence of latent variables can screw up parameter estimation.
 For instance, if $$x$$ is observed and no latent variables are present, then we can directly maximize the log likelihood: